dCache/dcache/docs/TheBook/src/main/markdown/config-SRM.md

 srmmanager.boclustering.plugins.tapeinfoprovider = json
 ```

 Two different tape info files are needed.
 The `tapes` file contains an entry per tape which includes its name, capacity and occupancy.
-The `tapefiles` file includes an entry per file that may be read from tape, which includes a file identifyer, its size and the tape name it is on, which has to match an entry in the `tapes` file.
-The file identifyer is the full srm request path the file is `bring-online` requested with, which the scheduler uses to match the requested file to entries in the `tapefiles` file.
+The `tapefiles` file includes an entry per file that may be read from tape, which includes a file identifier, its size and the tape name it is on, which has to match an entry in the `tapes` file.
+The file identifi
+	    er is the full srm request path the file is `bring-online` requested with, which the scheduler uses to match the requested file to entries in the `tapefiles` file.

 > **NOTE**
 >